Treasury Wine Estates to sell French wine brand in Asia

 "This is similar to the approach we take for Penfolds, and in doing so we are making the French category easier to understand and more accessible to Asian consumers”.

-The luxury wines include three ranges from Grand Esprit, La Mystèriale, and L’être Magique.
-They are sourced from a select premier vineyards in France, reported Thedrinksbusiness.com.
+The wines are sourced from select vineyards in France, reported Thedrinksbusiness.com.

 All the wines are prepared and bottled at wineries in the regions where the grapes are sourced.

-TWE claimed that the introduction of Maison de Grand Esprit represents a significant step for the firm with the addition of a French brand to its existing portfolio of wines sourced from diverse countries including New Zealand, the US, Australia, and Italy.
+TWE claimed that the launch of Maison de Grand Esprit is a major step for the firm with the addition of a French brand to its existing portfolio of wines that are sourced from diverse countries including New Zealand, the US, Australia, and Italy.